iechor/docs/content/desktop/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-Docker Desktop works with your choice of development tools and languages and gives you access to a vast library of certified images and templates in [Docker Hub](https://hub.docker.com/).
+iEchor Desktop works with your choice of development tools and languages and gives you access to a vast library of certified images and templates in [iEchor Hub](https://hub.iechor.com/).
 This allows development teams to extend their environment to rapidly auto-build, continuously integrate, and collaborate using a secure repository.